 CIS 257 : Object-Oriented JAVA Programming II

 The course addresses software development using advanced object-oriented concepts and JAVA.
 It covers concurrency and synchronization issues and advanced topics of the object paradigm such as inheritance and polymorphism.
 It introduces the programming of graphics using JAVA Swing classes and examines File Streams and I/O Processing in detail.
 It compares the procedural paradigm with the object paradigm.
 It also addresses issues of programming with multiple processes and programming of systems with exception-handling capabilities.
 These concepts are introduced in the context of developing software using software tools, including libraries of components.
+Prerequisite: CIS 157.
 Three lecture hours and two lab hours per week.
 Approximately 3-5 hours per week of computer time will be required to complete the programming assignments.
-Competency met: Technical Literacy (8.0) Spring
+Instructional Support Fee applies.
+Gen. Ed.
+Competencies Met: Information Literacy.

 - Understand the principals of the object-oriented programming.